 By: Caroline Sheehan, 2018-2019 Autry/Occidental College intern; Liza Posas, Head, Research Services and Archives

-Jane Withers, actor, philanthropist, and doll collector, turns 94 this Sunday.
+Jane Withers, actor, philanthropist, and doll collector, passed away Saturday August 9, 2021.
+She was surrounded by her family and friends.
 A testament to the range of her life’s achievements can be found everywhere: in newspaper and magazine articles, film reel footage, and in archive collections like those held at the Autry.

 Jane Withers was born in Atlanta, Georgia, on April 12, 1926.
 Her mother, Ruth, dreamt of having a child star, and gave her the name Jane so it would fit on a marquee.
 Her parents wasted no time in getting Jane ready for the stage.
 Jane was taught to sing and dance before she was three years old.
 Her first gig at the age of four was on a local radio broadcast under the alias, Dixie’s Dainty Dewdrop.
 In 1932, Jane and her mother moved to Hollywood as a definitive attempt to get Jane into the spotlight.
 For the next two years Jane worked on children's radio, doing voice-overs for cartoons, child modelling and a bit part player in several films.
 The popularity of child stars in the 1930s is often attributed to the fact that the Great Depression left audiences yearning for something wholesome and good in the face of financial despair.
 Although there were many child stars, Jane Withers stood out as the freckled, dark-haired hell raiser and would find great success in Hollywood.